Geodan/pg2b3dm/README.md

 In tileset.json - Asset section there is extra property 'crs' for describing the coordinate system of the input data.

 Note: The keep_projection parameter is implemented for implicit tiling, not for explicit tiling.
-When using implicit tiling and keep_projection, an error will show up and the program will exit.
+When using explicit tiling and keep_projection, an error will show up and the program will exit.

 ## Query parameter